-The Charter School implements the following admissions process, including an interest period, public random drawing ("lottery") if necessary, and official enrollment process.
-The process and procedures, as well as timeline, are made available to all families and community members on the Charter School's website and in hard copy at the Charter School office.
-Additionally, this information is distributed, as appropriate, during the recruitment efforts described above.
+The Charter School will implement the following admissions process, including an interest period, public random drawing ("lottery") if necessary, and official enrollment process.
+The process and procedures, as well as timeline, will be made available to all families and community members on the Charter School's website and in hard copy at the Charter School office.
+Additionally, this information will be distributed, as appropriate, during the recruitment efforts described above.